Anshul619/HLD-System-Designs/7_PropertiesDistributedSystem/ScaleParameters/CPU.md

 - Big Data workloads like map-reduce etc.

 # CPU Cycle
-- Adding two numbers takes a single CPU cycle
+- Adding two numbers takes a single CPU cycle.
-- Every join waste one CPU cycle
+- Every join waste one CPU cycle.

 # Why doesn't my program run faster with more CPUs?
 - Whether a program runs faster with more CPUs depends on the problem it is solving.